madeddie/homelab/README.md

       nix-on-droid now)
 - [ ] find a way to declaratively configure authentik
 - [ ] figure out social login with authentik and google/github
+- [ ] Caddy is behind Traefik from outside traffic.
+This breaks SSL cert renewal.
+Fix.

 ## deprecations / cleanup